Getting to Closing

 Sellers call most of the shots, you just control the process

-Searchers have seen deals in which the seller “walked away” 5 times during the final 10 days, and still get across the finish line and others never came back!
+Searchers have seen deals in which the seller “walked away” 5 times during the final 10 days before closing, and still get across the finish line while others never came back!
 Owners can dig in their heels for small issues knowing that they are in the driver seat.
 You need them to be actively engaged in the business during closing; checking out early may put the business at risk during the 5 month average closing process.
 Being prepared to know what is a “must have” and a “nice to have” from the seller can be a critical distinction.

 Observe intently for changes in the seller’s attitudes and behavior when the closing time period inevitably extends longer than they expect.
 Over promising a closing in 60 days can impact your credibility.
-Utilization of deadlines and tracking delays and missed promises by the seller or their team will help if you are held to the exact closing date.
+Utilization of deadlines and tracking delays and missed promises by the seller or their team will help if you are being held to the exact closing date by the seller..

 Sellers who stop the closing process often cite these time delays and say “I just changed my mind, and have decided not to sell”.
 You may never hear the “real” truth and motivation.
 Indeed, they may have decided that they just don’t want to turn over their “legacy” to you and there is nothing you can do about it; but you may not hear it in those words.
 Best have this happen early in the process so you can move on.